LLNL/Abmarl/docs/src/highlights.rst

 We start by considering a single foraging agent whose objective is to move around the map collecting resources.
 The resources are technically agents themselves, although they don't do anything and don't learn anything.
-The single foraging agent can see up to 3 squares away and can move up to 1 square away.
+The single foraging agent can see up to three squares away, move up to one square away, and forage resources up to one square away.
 The agent is rewarded for every resource it collects and given a small penalty for attempting to move off the map and an even smaller "entropy" penalty every time-step to encourage it to act quickly.
 At the beginning of every episode, the agent and resources spawn at random locations in the map.
 Below is a video showing a typical full episode of the learned behavior and a brief analysis.